General Water Conservation

 Additional information about xeriscaping can be found here.

-- When watering your yard, do it only as need, but when you do, water it thoroughly an inch a week, once a week is usually enough.
+- When watering your yard, do it only as need, and when you do, water it thoroughly an inch a week, once a week is usually enough.

 - Use drip irrigation for plants and gardens early in the morning.
 This will minimize evaporation.
 Additionally, drip irrigation near your house's foundation can be beneficial in reducing the effects of soil movement and foundation issues.